 Dried Cranberries: Personally, I think dried cranberries are far superior to raisins - adding both sweet and tart flavors to the cookies.

-Dark Chocolate Chunks: Bits of chopped chocolate created melty puddles throughout, but you may opt for chocolate chips instead.
+Dark Chocolate Chunks or Chips: Bits of chopped chocolate created melty puddles throughout, but you may opt for chocolate chips instead.

 Walnuts: These cookies have toasted walnut pieces.
 Various other nuts or seeds, like pecans and pumpkin seeds, would work as well.